nonconorg/noncon.org/src/pages/index.md

 <Img src='/img/in-the-eye.jpg'/>

-It's the reason for the edcon cancellation after all.", We believe that public communication needs to shift from [containment to coping](https://www.psandman.com/col/swineflu2.htm), based on lessons learned from past viral infections.
+It's the reason for the edcon cancellation after all.
+We believe that public communication needs to shift from [containment to coping](https://www.psandman.com/col/swineflu2.htm), based on lessons learned from past viral infections.